 Corrective humor, on the other side, is a way of trying to correct other people’s negative behavior.
 The benefit of corrective humor is the fact that it allows the other person to save face.
 Think of sarcasm or satire, which are ways of picking up on nuisances or negative behavior in our society.

 Similar to satire, corrective humor is saying “I take you seriously.
 You tell me what is important to you.
 And I show you deridingly what I don’t like about it.”
-We found corrective humor to be a great tool to attempt a change in behavior, because it is a dosed of mock which can be tolerated by society.
+We found corrective humor to be a great tool to attempt a change in behavior because it is a dosage of mockery which can be tolerated by society.

 What are the implications for professionals?

 A teacher, for instance, instead of grumbling at a student, may choose to portray the student’s behavior in a critical but funny way.
 The student will understand that his or her behavior was wrong, yet they will not lose face over it.
 This is a positive way of using humor to change negative behavior.

 How is corrective humor different to cynicism or sarcasm?

 Benevolent and corrective humor are both built on virtues, hence they have a positive foundation, whereas cynicism or sarcasm don’t.

 Benevolent humor is based on forgiveness and humanity, while corrective humor may be based on justice and fairness.
 This is why benevolent and corrective humor have a positive impact on others’ behavior, whereas sarcasm doesn’t.